erdc/cshore/README_Veg.txt

 1. The CSHORE source code remains the same when IVEG=0-2.
 The vegetation advances developed by Dr. Qin J. Chen's research team are activated only when IVEG=3.
 A new makeinfile matlab script has been added: /usace_distribute_bundle/mfiles/makeinfile_usace_vegfeature.m

-2. When IVEG = 3, new parameters (NFR) and new variables (IDISS, IFV,FREQMIN, FREQMAX, FREQNUM, FREQMINBC, VEGCDM, TZ, VMEASOMEG, VMEASSE, VMEASWNUM, NMEASSPEC) are added.
+2. When IVEG = 3, new parameters (NFR) and new variables (IDISS, IFV,FREQMIN, FREQMAX, FREQNUM, FREQMINBC, VEGCDM, TZ, VMEASOMEG, VMEASSE, VMEASWNUM, NMEASSPEC, GAMJONSWAP) are added.
    NFR       = maximum number of frequency beams for JONSWAP spectrum IDISS     = controls energy dissipation model (due to vegetation) IFV       = controls phase-averaged depth-integrated drag model